KaterynaKocheharova/Events-Service/README.md

 ## KEY FEATURES ##

-* Storing and managing a list of available events and participants
+* Storing and managing available events and participants
 * Registering a new event participant
 * Paginating events